bhargavaE/ODBM/README.md

 # ODBM
-odbm api call with python3.
+omdb api call with python3.

 This program will generate ODBMapi output on the commandline console.